hackforla/getting-started/README.md

 # Guide for New Volunteers
 This is the place to go if you are new to Hack for LA!
 All the information you want is here.
-If it's not, tell us, and we'll add it.
+If it isn't, tell us, and we will get you the information you need.

 ## First Things First